Centers of Generalized Quantum Groups: Introduction

 This paper is organized as follows.
-Section~1 is Introduction.
-In Section~2, we collect necessary notations in the paper.
-In Section~3, we consistently study the Harish-Chandra type theorem of rank-one case.
-In Section~4, we collects necessary facts of the generalized root systems defined in an axiomatic way.
-In Section~5, we introduce the generalized quantum groups.
-In Section~6, we introduce the equations ($e1$)-($e4$).
-In Section~7, we give explicit formulas of singular vectors of Verma modules of $\trU$ defined `at roots of unity'.
-In Section~8, we give our main result Theorem~\ref{theorem:mainTh}.
-In Section~9, we recall some well-know argument which shows no singularities of certain square matrices over $\trUo$ using singular vectors.
-In Section~10, we treat the `density argument'.
-In Section~11, we give a proof of a key theorem Theorem~\ref{theorem:nodgthm} using results of Sections~9 and 10.
+Section~\ref{section:Intr} is Introduction.
+In Section~\ref{section:notation}, we collect necessary notations in the paper.
+In Section~\ref{section:App}, we collect results obtained by well-known argument using the structure theorem for finitely generated modules over a principal ideal domain.
+In Section~\ref{section:AppII}, we treat the `density argument'.
+In Section~\ref{section:setGRSandGQG}, we collect necessary facts of the generalized root systems.
+In Section~\ref{section:GQGr}, we introduce the generalized quantum groups $\trU=\trUtbhmtPi$ and the Kharchenko's PBW theorem of $\trU$, whose statement is described using its generalized root system.
+In Section~\ref{section:SingVec}, we give explicit formulas of singular vectors of Verma modules of $\trU$ defined `at roots of unity'.
+In Section~\ref{section:ShFac}, we give a key theorem Theorem~\ref{theorem:nodgthm} using the results of Sections~\ref{section:App} and \ref{section:AppII}.
+In Section~\ref{section:SkewCenters}, we introduce the equations $(e1)_\tbeta$-$(e4)_\tbeta$ ($\tbeta\in\trRtbhmtPi$), which formulate our Harich-Chandra-type theorem Theorem~\ref{theorem:mainTh}.
+In Section~\ref{section:KKarg}, we complete a proof of our main result Theorem~\ref{theorem:mainTh}.
+In Section~\ref{section:symcase}, we assume $\tbhm$ to be symmetric, treat the quotient $\bK$-algebra $\chktrU=\trU/(\trL_\tlambda-\trK_{-\tlambda} |\tlambda\in\trtfkAPi)$, and explain a Harish-Chandra-type theorem of the quantum superalgebra $U_q(\mfks)$ of a basic classical Lie superalgebra $\mfks$.